milindvishnoi/GameFace/README.md

 Manage Page(Admin)
 - This page is simple as it is just for the admin to manager everything.
-- The admin will be able to edit the description and information about a game, and they could remove a game.
+- The admin will be able to edit the description and title about a game, and they could remove a game.
+- When editing the tags, the admin should take care to only type each tag separated with a comma (e.g. tag1,tag2,tag3,etc.)
+- Each time the admin edits the game, they should make sure the tag field has that format or empty tags and tags with whitespace will appear

+Game Page(User)
+- This page shows you a brief summary of a game as well as it's rating and related tags
+- Users can post their reviews of the game by logging in and clicking the create post button
+- Users may also comment on a review and upvote and downvote a review as many times as they want.
+This fosters open and expressive discussion among those in the forum

+Game Page(Admin)
+- This page has no additional functionality for an admin than a user
+- The original plan was that admins would be able to pin games and delete posts but these were unable to be implemented
+- There was also a plan for site admins to promote users to game admins to manage game discussion but this was also unimplmented

 Search Bar